June 16, 2016: Field Trip to Stonewall Project (tentative, details coming soon).

 May 10, 2015.
 Meeting Notes coming soon.

-New!
-Carnivore Monitoring Workshop: Presentations, notes, map, and attendee list from December 2015 workshop
+December 2015 Carnivore Monitoring Workshop: Presentations, notes, map, and attendee list from workshop

 January 25, 2016: Blackfoot Swan Landscape Restoration Project Update, Forest Service Center Horse presentation, SWCC Comment Letter on Center Horse Landscape Restoration Project DEIS